yougotthisconf/yougotthis.io/content/static/sponsor-info.md

 Our seasonal events are quarterly online meetups which typically have 150-200 attendees and have 7 10-minute talks with questions.
 We take up to 4 sponsors per event.

+Meetup sponsorship is £500 per event or £1750 for 4 if paid upfront.
+It includes:
+- Your logo on event webpage, on the livestream, and library pages.
+- A 5 minute live or pre-recorded talk to be shared as part of the livestream.
+- 3 Tweets of thanks.

 _Note: all 2022 seasonal meetup slots are sold._

 ### Sponsor Annual Special Meetup